alphagov/government-service-design-manual/service-manual/phases/ideal-alphas.md

 The reason for running an alpha is to identify risks to the wider project early.

-The Alpha should therefore identify the biggest risks to the project and aim to explore those risks to have a better understanding of them.
+The alpha should therefore identify the biggest risks to the project and aim to explore those risks to have a better understanding of them.

 In most government projects, the risks fall into three main categories:

-- Design
+- design
-- Business Process
+- business process
-- Technical Risks
+- technical risks

-The Design risks cover the issues that come with running a user centered design process within an iterative model.
+The design risks cover the issues that come with running a user centered design process within an iterative model.
 We find that it often takes several attempts to get the service proposition correct for the citizen.
 You'll need to think about things like: How easy is it to use; will the user get through it correctly the first time; what do errors look like; how will I analyse the user research; how do I build prototypes quickly.

-The Business Process risks are about how the department will integrate with the new process.
-Do they have sufficiant fraud checks, are they set up to handle support calls, how will the service be operated.
+The business process risks are about how the department will integrate with the new process.
+Do they have sufficient fraud checks, are they set up to handle support calls, how will the service be operated.

-The Technical Risks tend to be about integrating into the existing systems.
+The technical risks tend to be about integrating into the existing systems.
 What sort of ongoing connections will be necessary, are there special hosting arrangements (e.g. high security hosting).

 In our experience, there are always technical risks to all projects, however most government departments have a history of solving technical risks and have entire teams dedicated to them.
-Business Process and Design risks are far less well understood, and so we encourage Alpha's to focus on exploring those risks with prototyping over full service integrations.
+Business process and design risks are far less well understood, and so we encourage alpha's to focus on exploring those risks with prototyping over full service integrations.

 ###Identifying the team###

 The well rounded team will need to have the following skill sets:

-- Design (service, UX, content as needed)
+- design (service, UX, content as needed)
-- User Research (user testing)
+- user research (user testing)
-- Prototype development
+- prototype development
-- Service integration development
+- service integration development
-- Delivery Management
+- delivery management
-- Business Analysis
+- business analysis

 The team will probably be bigger than this, and the service may supply its own team members who will normally be being skilled up during this process, and thus probably wont be significant contributing factor.